 Constitution and Bylaws

-The mission of the Arkansas Professors of Educational Administrators (ARPEA) is to support university faculty and programs in the continued development of academic degree and professional licensure candidates for the profession of educational administration in Arkansas.
+The mission of the Arkansas Professors of Educational Administration (ARPEA) is to support university faculty and programs in the continued development of academic degree and professional licensure candidates for the profession of educational administration in Arkansas.

 ARPEA is an organization of university-based faculty and interested parties of educational administration dedicated to the improvement of education in Arkansas, the region, and the nation.
 Members of ARPEA believe:

 That we are committed to developing school administrators who have the focus of interest for preschool through adult learners.

 That programs of study are based upon the standards of the Arkansas Department of Education (ADE) and the Educational Leadership Consortium Council (ELCC).